Patrol torpedo boat PT-109: Aftermath

 There were reporters aboard PT-157 when they rescued Kennedy and his crew from Olasana Island.
 After the rescue, The New York Times announced, "KENNEDY'S SON IS HERO IN PACIFIC AS DESTROYER SPLITS HIS BOAT".
 Other papers wrote "KENNEDY'S SON SAVES 10 IN PACIFIC", and "SHOT FROM RUSTY JAP GUN GUIDES KENNEDY RESCUERS".
 All the published accounts of the PT-109 incident made Kennedy the key player in rescuing all 11 crew members and made him a war hero.
 His father, Joseph Kennedy Sr., made sure that these articles were widely distributed, and that it was known that his son was a hero.
-The articles focused on Kennedy's role in the incident, omitting most of the contributions of Thom, the crew, and the coastwatchers.
+The articles focused on Kennedy's role in the incident, omitting most of the contributions of Thom, the crew, and the scouts.

 Thom, Ross, and Kennedy were each awarded the Navy and Marine Corps Medal, though senior officer Lt.
 Commander Alvin Cluster had recommended Kennedy for the Silver Star.
 Kennedy was also awarded the Purple Heart for injuries he sustained in the collision.
 Following their rescue, Thom was assigned as commander of PT-587 and Kennedy was assigned as commander of PT-59 (a.k.a.
 PTGB-1).
 Kennedy and Thom remained friends, and when Thom died in a 1946 car crash, Kennedy was one of his pallbearers.

 The PT-109 incident aggravated Kennedy's ongoing health issues.
 It contributed to his back problems until his symptoms eventually progressed to a point where they were incapacitating.
 The incident also contributed to his gastrointestinal problems.

 The coconut shell came into the possession of Ernest W. Gibson Jr., who was serving in the South Pacific with the 43rd Infantry Division.
 Gibson later returned it to Kennedy.
 Kennedy preserved it in a glass paperweight on his Oval Office desk during his presidency.
 It is now on display at the John F. Kennedy Library in Boston, Massachusetts.

 A 2003 article in Naval History raised the possibility that Kennedy and McMahon conspired to mask the cause of 109’s failure to evade Amigiri.
 It examined Kennedy's supposed statement to another PT officer that 109 had stalled because its muffler flaps had not first been opened when its engines had been throttled up.
 If, as radioman Maguire reported decades later, Kennedy signaled McMahon to speed up, it would have been McMahon's duty—and Kennedy's responsibility—first to open the flaps, which, in the other officer's account, were closed for quiet running. "[A]t no time did [Kennedy] ever officially or publicly acknowledge having sent a signal to the engine room to increase speed. ...
 [McMahon] consistently played ignorant of any signal from Kennedy."